We descend from people who risked it all to come to America, made a fortune and lost it all

 Grandma Boland

-So, back to my Dad and his return to KCK after the war.
 He was just 23 and a bit wild and it makes sense to me that he ran a club.
 The few stories I heard from my uncles suggest Dad was unsure of his future and running the club was fun.
 He had slot machines and “pull tabs” and other illegal gambling devices and there was booze and parties and that’s where he met Mom!

 His best story about the club was the night he got a call from a friend on the KCK Police Department warning him that the club was going to be raided due to its gambling machines.
 He and a buddy loaded their machines in a truck, drove them down to the Kansas River and dumped them off the bridge!

-Dad and Mom celebrate New Year’s at the St. Anthony’s Club in 1954.
+(Dad and Mom celebrate New Year’s at the St. Anthony’s Club in 1954.)

 Anyway, Dad and Mom met and were married on June 23, 1951, settling in a little rental house on Barnett Avenue not far from the Vogrin family home and St. Anthony’s.